 DIY Bathroom Renovation Cost

 Overall this whole DIY bathroom renovation cost less than $500, which is substantially less then what most people probably think of when it comes to bathroom renovations.
 The bathroom looks quite different and more updated without having to hire a contractor or spending thousands.
 It’s amazing what some paint and changing up the decor can do to a space.
 The cost might vary depending on the exact products used and what supplies you already have versus needing to buy, but overall this was definitely a less expensive route to go and we are extremely pleased with the outcome.
+I hope this inspired you to think outside of the box for DIY ways to update your home.
+Maybe you’ll even give a DIY bathroom renovation a try too.

 Disclaimer: This post contains affiliate links that result in me receiving a commission.